timothelaborie/master_thesis/README.md

-I send here a checklist that you need to work on for the Hugging Face (it's standard practice for ETH master thesis):
-•	Compiled standalone software and/or source code
-•	A small (simulated or real) dataset to demo the software/code
-•	A README file that includes: o	System requirements
-	All software dependencies and operating systems (including version numbers) 	Versions the software has been tested on
-	Any required non-standard hardware o	Installation guide
-	Instructions
-	Typical install time on a "normal" desktop computer o	Demo
-	Instructions to run on data
-	Expected output
-	Expected run time for demo on a "normal" desktop computer o	Instructions for use
-	How to run the software on your data

 # System requirements

-Running the training or inference of Mistral 7B requires an NVIDIA GPU with at least 24GB of VRAM (can also be a Runpod instance)
+Running the training or inference of Mistral 7B requires an NVIDIA GPU with at least 24GB of VRAM (can also be a Runpod instance).

 Everything else can be run on a normal desktop/laptop computer with python 3.10 installed.